-Alzheimer's disease, the most common form of dementia, is defined by the progressive spread of hyperphosphorylated Tau proteins and the build up of amyloid-beta plaques in the brain.
-We study the vulnerability of the human thalamus to Tau pathology and investigate the consequences of Tau pathology on rodent brain activity at the behavioural level (changes to memory), network level (oscillations), and cellular level (changes in single neuron activity).
-We are also investigating cell type specific biomarkers and biochemical pathways that are affected in memory-related conditions that may lead to treatments to prevent or slow disease progression.
+Alzheimer's disease, the most common form of dementia, is defined by the progressive spread of misfolded Tau proteins and the build-up of amyloid-beta plaques in the brain.
+We study the vulnerability of Papez circuit to pathology in the human brain and investigate the consequences of Tau pathology in mouse models.
+We are also investigating cell-type-specific biomarkers and biochemical pathways that are affected in neurodegenerative disease that may lead to treatments to prevent or slow disease progression.

 We are happy to support fellowship applications from interested postdoctoral candidates.